 Baked Stuffed Pork Chops with Prosciutto and Cheese.
 I haven’t made pork chops in a long time.
-These are boneless center cut pork chops stuffed with prosciutto and cheese, coated in extra virgin olive oil and bread crumbs and baked for 20 minutes.
+These are boneless center cut pork chops stuffed with prosciutto and cheese, coated in extra virgin olive oil and bread crumbs and baked in less than 30 minutes.
 The stuffing inside is what makes these pork chops so good!!

 My family doesn’t care for pork chops because they are not that tasty, and need a lot of help to make them tasty.